Bharathkumarraju/nginx/README.md

 1. How to generate our server key,
 2. How to generate the certificate signing request (for exchange with a third party for a valid certificate)

+You will exchange the key with third party certificate repositories like  godaddy and semantic and they will return a SSL certificate for you.

+Before you can order an SSL Certificate, you must first generate a CSR (Certificate Signing Request) for your server.
+A CSR is an encoded file that provides you with a standardized way to send us your public key along with some information that identifies your company and domain name

+We can also use CSR(Certificate Signing Request) to generate self signed certificate

 3. How to Generate self signed a certificate ,  In this you will get cross mark in browser HTTPS , you can use this for NON-PROD and testing environments.

-### How to exchange our certicate with independent third party certificate repositories like godaddy semantic